agentnooby/agentnooby/README.md

 ## I’m Arsen Shkrumelyak.
 I live in London, where I build my future.

 I am a full-stack software engineer, founder, and student!
-I'm the founder and CEO of DevRIFT, where we provide security infrastructure for developers and businesses.
+I'm the founder and CEO of NerveRift, where we pioneer the the future of technology.

 Check out my [Portfolio](https://astorm.dev)!